 This is a DIY whittling/carving kit for beginners complete with everything you need.
 You might be wondering why they are called “comfort birds”.
 Their reputation precedes them, as these little birds are used to treat anxiety and trauma.
 Having them fit in the palm of your hand significantly calms those who are affected down immensely.

 If you have just entered the woodworking world, these smaller wooden projects are much easier than anything that might go in your kitchen.
 The kit comes complete with a whittling knife, polishing and finishing supplies as well as a detailed video containing instructions and plans.
+Other services offer this as well, including WWGOA, which we discussed in our Woodworkers Guild of America review.

 7 – Beavercraft, Beginners Wood Carving Whittling Kit